 Where they can improve: The amount and complexity of the features can be a bit overkill for complete beginners.

-Recommended for: power users who need complete control over their automations.
+Who ActiveCampaign is for: Power users who need complete control over their automations.
 Small businesses have a lot to gain by turning their email communications into sales channels with ActiveCampaign.

-With 350 000 users in 182 countries and more than a billion messages sent monthly, the numbers look good in favour of GetResponse.
+With 350,000 users in 182 countries and more than a billion messages sent monthly, the numbers look good for GetResponse.
 We particularly like two unique features of theirs: a landing page editor and the ability to create webinars.
 Moreover, GetResponse offers excellent automation functions and we like their free access to 1000 iStock photos.

 Where they can improve: Deliverability isn’t fantastic.
 Some of their templates look a bit outdated.